Introduction to JPQL

 JPQL Features

-- It is able to carry out joint operations.
+- It can carry out joint operations.

 - It can update as well as delete data in a huge size.